expo/expo/packages/expo-splash-screen/README.md

 #### `res/drawable/splashscreen_background.png`

-You have to provide splash screen image and place it under `res/drawable` directory.
+You have to provide your splash screen image and place it under the `res/drawable` directory.
-This image will be loaded as soon as view Android mounts your application's native view hierarchy.
+This image will be loaded as soon as Android mounts your application's native view hierarchy.

 ##### `NATIVE` mode adjustments

-If you've selected `SplashScreenImageResizeMode.NATIVE` mode, you need to do a few additional steps.
+If you've selected `SplashScreenImageResizeMode.NATIVE` mode in [`SplashScreen.show`](#splashscreenshowactivity-activity-splashscreenimageresizemode-mode-class-rootviewclass), you need to do a few additional steps.

 In your application's `res` directory you might want to have a number of `drawable-X` sub-directories (where `X` is the different DPI for different devices).
 They store different versions of images that are picked based on the device's DPI (for more information please see [this official Android docs](https://developer.android.com/training/multiscreen/screendensities#TaskProvideAltBmp)).